Photo © Krista Schlyer/iLCP

 Tuesday, November 19, 2013

-- explore how sacred texts from different faiths call us to be stewards of our waters;
+- explored how sacred texts from different faiths call us to be stewards of our waters;

-- examine how environmental health and interfaith communities can work together toward a common goal of restoring local rivers, streams, and ultimately our Chesapeake Bay;
+- examined how environmental health and interfaith communities can work together toward a common goal of restoring local rivers, streams, and ultimately our Chesapeake Bay;

-- discover resources to inspire our congregations and communities to move forward to protect and restore our waterways; and
+- discovered resources to inspire our congregations and communities to move forward to protect and restore our waterways; and

-- build connections across faiths to sustain advocacy for living waters.
+- built connections across faiths to sustain advocacy for living waters.

 Living Waters: An Interfaith Summit is the result of the collective work of CBF and various organizations representing both the faithful and environmental communities of Virginia.
 The event is being facilitated by the Institute for Environmental Negotiation and brought to you in partnership with the following organizations: